 The first time we see Holly Golightly is dressed in her iconic Givenchy black dress and pearl necklace having a coffee and croissant for breakfast in front of the window of the famous Tiffany&Co jewelry store at 727 5th Avenue.

-Other locations for Breakfast at Tiffany's in New York
+Other locations of Breakfast at Tiffany's in New York City

-Holly's Apartment: Although the movie claims Holly lives at 167 71st Street, it's actually number 169 in this building located on the Upper East Side.
-You will recognize it from the scene in which the protagonist calls a cab with a loud whistle.
+- Holly's Apartment: Although the movie claims that Holly lives at 167 71st Street, it is actually number 169 of this building located on the Upper East Side.
+You'll recognize it from the scene where the protagonist hails a cab with a loud whistle.

 5. On the trail of Kevin, from Home Alone 2, at the Plaza Hotel

 One of the movies of our childhood and a Christmas classic, who doesn't remember the mischievous Kevin McCallister?
-Two years have passed since he defeated with his wit two clumsy thieves who tried to rob his house in Chicago.
+Two years have passed since he defeated with his wits two clumsy burglars who tried to rob his Chicago home.
 This time, the boy is again separated from his family during the holidays and ends up in New York where he is reunited with the thieves.

-From this point on, the film introduces us to the Big Apple on the eve of December 25th, so it looks spectacular.
-I recommend that you do the Home Alone 2 route at Christmas when it looks just like in the movie.
+From this point on, the film presents us with the Big Apple on the eve of December 25, so it looks spectacular.
+I recommend you go the Home Alone 2 route at Christmas, when it looks just like it does in the movie.

 Where is it?

-Kevin stays at the luxurious New York Plaza Hotel, located next to Central Park and Fifth Avenue.
+Kevin stays at the luxurious Plaza Hotel in New York, located next to Central Park and Fifth Avenue.
 A symbol of the city with more than a century of history.
-With his father's credit card, Kevin books a suite where he marathons movies while gorging on ice cream and frolicking in the hotel pool.
+With his father's credit card, Kevin books a suite where he marathons movies while gorging on ice cream and having fun in the hotel pool making bombs.

-Liberty Statue: The symbol of American freedom and New York's most famous monument.
-In the movie, the scene where the statue appears is very significant because it represents Kevin's independence from his family and his will to have a good time.
+- Statue of Liberty: The symbol of American freedom and New York's most famous monument.
+In the movie the scene where the statue appears is very significant because it represents Kevin's independence from his family willing to have a good time.
 It is on Liberty Island, southwest of Manhattan.

-Duncan's Toy Chest: Although this store is featured in the movie, it doesn't exist as such in New York.
-If you are looking for a toy store of this style it is FAO Schwarz, at 767 5th Avenue the one that most resembles it.
-In Home Alone 2 it is at this location that Kevin and the robbers are reunited... and the chase begins.
+- Duncan's Toy Chest: Although this store is featured in the movie, it doesn't exist as such in New York.
+If you're looking for a toy store of this style it's FAO Schwarz at 767 5th Avenue that most resembles it.
+In Home Alone 2, this is the place where Kevin and the robbers meet again and... the chase begins.

-6. The Avengers at Grand Central Terminal, Midtown Manhattan
+6. The Avengers at Grand Central Terminal in Midtown Manhattan

-If you love Marvel or DC comics, you can't miss the locations of some of the most famous superhero movies in New York.
-For example the Grand Central Terminal, one of the largest train stations in the United States that appeared in the first part of The Avengers.
+If you love Marvel or DC comics, you can not miss the locations of some of the most famous superhero movies in New York.
+For example Grand Central Terminal, one of the largest train stations in the United States that appeared in the first part of The Avengers.

 Where is it?

-Grand Central Terminal is the most important train station to see in Manhattan and one of the architectural gems of the 19th century.
-It is located at 15 Vanderbilt Avenue and you will recognize it by its exterior facade designed as a Greco-Roman triumphal arch and its main concourse called the Main Concourse decorated with frescoes of constellations, three large arched windows, and its iconic clock.
+Grand Central Terminal is the most important railway station to see in Manhattan and one of the architectural gems of the 19th century.
+It is located at 15 Vanderbilt Avenue and you will recognize it by its exterior facade designed as a Greco-Roman triumphal arch and its main concourse called Main Concourse decorated with frescoes of constellations, three large arched windows and its iconic clock.

-Grand Central Terminal also served as the lair of Superman's enemy, Lex Luthor, in the first film with Christopher Reeve.
-The building also appears in the Gotham series.
+Grand Central Terminal also served as the lair of Superman's enemy, Lex Luthor, in the first film starring Christopher Reeve.
+Likewise, this building also appears in the Gotham series.

-Other locations of superhero movies and series in New York
+Other superhero movie and series locations in New York City

-Midtown Comics: Although not a movie location, it is the temple of the comic book world.
-Since 1997 this store near Times Square has been a reference for fans of this media and a source of inspiration so if you are a superhero buff you have to go to Midtown Comics at 200 W. 40th Street (corner of 7th Avenue).
+- Midtown Comics: Although it is not a movie location, it is the temple of the comic book world.
+Since 1997 this store near Times Square has been a reference for fans of this genre and a source of inspiration so if you are excited about the subject you have to go to Midtown Comics at 200 W. 40th Street (corner with 7th Avenue).

-Flatiron Building: One of the most emblematic buildings in New York was used to recreate the editorial office of the Daily Bugle, the newspaper where Peter Parker (Tobey Maguire) works as a photographer in the first Spiderman movie.
+- Flatiron Building: One of the most emblematic buildings of New York served to recreate the editorial office of the Daily Bugle, the newspaper where Peter Parker (Tobey Maguire) works as a photographer in the first Spiderman movie.

-Brooklyn Bridge: Appears in Fantastic Four when the Thing tries to prevent a suicide and leads to a major accident that destroys part of the famous bridge that crosses the East River connecting Manhattan and Brooklyn.
+- Brooklyn Bridge: Appears in Fantastic Four when The Thing tries to prevent a suicide and leads to a big accident that destroys part of the famous bridge that crosses the East River connecting Manhattan and Brooklyn.

-Financial District: In this neighborhood takes place one of the most amazing pitched battles that close the trilogy of The Dark Knight.
-At the foot of the stairs of Federal Hall, on Wall Street, Batman and Bane fist fight.
+- Financial District: In this neighborhood takes place one of the most amazing battles that closes the trilogy of The Dark Knight.
+At the foot of the stairs of Federal Hall, on Wall Street, Batman and Bane face each other with fists.

 7. Night at the Museum, New York Museum of Natural History, next to Central Park

-I'm sure you can remember the movie Night at the Museum, where a night watchman named Larry Daley (Ben Stiller) had to deal with the creatures and objects inside the Museum of Natural History when they came to life each night because of a magical Egyptian artifact.
+Little ones may remember the movie Night at the Museum, where a night watchman named Larry Daley (Ben Stiller) had to deal with the creatures and objects inside the Museum of Natural History as they were brought to life each night by a magical Egyptian artifact.

-Although in real life its collection does not come to life at nightfall, it is worth seeing because it is considered the largest on the planet and is an essential visit to make in New York.
+Although in real life his collection does not come to life at nightfall, it is worth contemplating because it is considered the largest on the planet and is a must-see in New York.

 Night at the Museum New York Locations

-Mammal Halls: The exhibition dedicated to mammals is carefully mounted and covers the characteristics of small mammals, Asian mammals, African mammals, North American mammals, New York mammals, and the primate hall.
-His dioramas are among the most celebrated on the planet.
+- Mammal Halls: The exhibit dedicated to mammals carefully displays the characteristics of small mammals, Asian mammals, African mammals, North American mammals, New York mammals and the primate hall.
+Its dioramas are among the most celebrated on the planet.

 The Spider-Man franchise has spawned several movies over a couple of decades that have New York as their setting.

-The story begins when student Peter Parker takes a field trip to the genetics lab at Columbia University, where he is bitten by a genetically modified spider and accidentally acquires superhuman powers that will help him fight crime.
+The story begins when student Peter Parker takes a field trip to Columbia University's genetics lab, where a genetically modified spider bites him and accidentally acquires superhuman powers that will help him fight crime.

 Columbia University is located at 116th Street & Broadway, in the Morningside Heights neighborhood that borders Harlem to the north.
 It is one of the most prestigious in the United States and the fifth oldest in the country.

 It was born in the eighteenth century as King's College but after independence changed its name to Columbia College.
-At the beginning of the 20th century this university was a pioneer in scientific and medical research and today it is one of the most important research centers on the continent.
+In the early twentieth century this university was a pioneer in scientific and medical research and today is one of the most important research centers on the continent.

 Other Spiderman locations in New York

-Midtown Comics: While not a location in the movies, it is the sanctuary of comics.
+- Midtown Comics: Although not a movie location, it is a comic book shrine.
 This store near Times Square has been a source of inspiration and a reference for fans of this genre since 1997 so if you love comics you have to go to 200 W. 40th Street (corner of 7th Avenue).

-Joe's Pizza: This is the pizzeria where Peter works as a delivery boy in Spiderman 2.
+- Joe's Pizza: This is the pizzeria where Peter works as a delivery boy in the second movie.
 It is located at 233 Bleecker Street but is now actually three doors down at 7 Carmine Street.
 According to Woody Allen, the best pizza place in New York.

-New York Public Library: The place where a thief kills Uncle Ben.
+- New York Public Library: It is the place where a thief kills Uncle Ben.
 The tragic event changes Peter's life forever.
 It is located on Fifth Avenue, between 41st and 52nd Streets.

-Staten Island Ferry: In this scene, Spiderman (played by Tom Holland) tries to fight Vulture and breaks the Staten Island Ferry in half.
-Things get ugly but thanks to Iron Man's intervention everyone is saved.
+- Staten Island Ferry: In this scene Spiderman tries to fight Vulture and breaks the Staten Island Ferry in half.
+Things get ugly but thanks to the intervention of Iron Man everyone is saved.

-Brooklyn Bridge: In The Amazing Spider-Man 2, Peter proposes to Gwen with a big spider web on the bridge that says 'I love you' and she sees him from a cab.
+- Brooklyn Bridge: In The Amazing Spiderman 2, Peter proposes to Gwen with a large spider web on the bridge where it says 'I love you' and she sees it from a cab.

 9. The New York Stock Exchange in The Wolf of Wall Street, in the Financial District

-With its distinctive skyscrapers and suit-wearing executives, Wall Street and the New York Stock Exchange Building is the heart of the Financial District.
-Precisely, everything that happens on that trading floor has been used to tell stories in the movies, such as Scorsese's The Wolf of Wall Street.
+With its distinctive skyscrapers and suits, Wall Street and the New York Stock Exchange building is the heart of the Financial District.
+Precisely, everything that happens on this trading floor has been used to tell stories in films such as The Wolf of Wall Street.

-Based on a true story, The Wolf of Wall Street tells the story of the rise of broker Jordan Belfort, who fraudulently makes his fortune in the 1980s by buying and selling shares on the U.S. investment market.
-His extravagant life, marked by excess, marked a before and after in the history of Wall Street.
+Based on a true story, The Wolf of Wall Street tells the story of the rise of broker Jordan Belfort who makes his fortune fraudulently in the 1980s by buying and selling shares on the U.S. investment market.
+His extravagant life, marked by excesses, marked a before and after in the history of Wall Street.